bebraw/pyqa/README.md

 type: boolean -- this will accept either true or false answer and emits True/False
 ```

+Note that keywords "Yes" and "No" seem to be converted to booleans by YAML.
+If you need to use those within choices, remember to use explicit form (ie. "Yes" instead of Yes).

 After the user has finished answering "ask" will return the results in a format like this:

 ```python